First Mods: Where to Start

 Ventilation: The Fan Question

 A powered roof vent is one of the highest-impact upgrades you can make to the M1.
-The M1 has a standard 14"×14" roof vent opening, the same size as most RV and van roof vents, so you have a wide selection of aftermarket fans to choose from — but order at configuration time, not after.
+The M1 has a standard 14"×14" roof vent opening, the same size as most RV and van roof vents, so you have a wide selection of aftermarket fans to choose from.
+Order at configuration time, not after.

 Why a powered fan matters

-• Temperature: a parked camper in summer can get dangerously hot.
-Exhausting hot air drops the interior temp significantly and quickly.
+- Temperature.
+A parked camper in summer can get dangerously hot.
+Exhausting hot air drops the interior temp fast.

 Power draw